amitxv/PC-Tuning/docs/post-install.md

     bcdedit /timeout 0
     ```

 - [Data Execution Prevention](https://docs.microsoft.com/en-us/windows/win32/memory/data-execution-prevention) is set to ``Turn on for essential Windows programs and services only`` by default.
-However, DEP can be completely disabled with the command below but a minority of anticheats require DEP to be left on the default setting.
+However, DEP can be completely disabled with the command below but a minority of anti-cheats require DEP to be left on the default setting.
 Do not change if unsure

     ```bat
     bcdedit /set nx AlwaysOff
     ```

-- Configure the operating system name, I usually name it to whatever Windows version I am using such as ``Windows 10 1803``
+- Configure the operating system name, I usually name it whatever Windows version I am using such as ``Windows 10 1803``

     ```bat
-    bcdedit /set {current} description "OSNAME"
+    bcdedit /set {current} description "OS_NAME"
     ```

 - Windows 8+ Only

-    - A [tickless kernel](https://en.wikipedia.org/wiki/Tickless_kernel) is beneficial for battery-powered systems as [it allows CPUs to sleep for an extended duration](https://arstechnica.com/information-technology/2012/10/better-on-the-inside-under-the-hood-of-windows-8/2). ``disabledynamictick`` can be used to enable regular timer tick interrupts (polling) however many articles have conflicting information and opinions regarding whether doing so is beneficial for latency sensitive tasks and reducing jitter
+    - A [tickless kernel](https://en.wikipedia.org/wiki/Tickless_kernel) is beneficial for battery-powered systems as [it allows CPUs to sleep for an extended duration](https://arstechnica.com/information-technology/2012/10/better-on-the-inside-under-the-hood-of-windows-8/2). ``disabledynamictick`` can be used to enable regular timer tick interrupts (polling) however many articles have conflicting information and opinions regarding whether doing so is beneficial for latency-sensitive tasks and reducing jitter

     - See [Reducing timer tick interrupts | Erik Rigtorp](https://rigtorp.se/low-latency-guide)